 South Australia’s scheme commenced on 1st of March, 2018 this was deferred until January 2019 and has now been set for repeal in December 2018 by the SA Government.

-Victoria's labour hire licensing scheme will commence on 29 April 2019.
+Victoria's labour hire licensing scheme commenced on 29 April 2019.
 Click here for Labour Hire Licensing Victoria - Update

 The regulations vary from state to state, but there are some common elements across all legislation.
 License holders (Directors, Owner/Managers and others) will need to: